hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ## Run Training Workflow Using Bare Metal
 Follow these instructions to set up and run this workflow on your own development system.
-For running a provided Docker image with Docker, see the [Docker instructions](#run-using-docker).
+For running the training workflow with a provided Docker image, see the [Docker instructions](#run-training-workflow-using-docker).

 ### Set Up System Software